 Depending on the domain authority in the region of the registration, the listing displays certain information about each domain, which may include the

 - Name servers of the DNS host

 Approved-Format Domain Email Addresses

-If the WHOIS database doesn't contain email address information for a particular domain name, another option for ownership validation is for the certificate issuer to send an email to any of the following addresses:
+Since the WHOIS database doesn't typically contain email address information for a particular domain name, a better option for ownership validation is for the certificate issuer to send an email to any of the following addresses:

 In most cases, only the true owner of a domain name can create these addresses and receive emails sent to them.

 How to Create an Approved-Format Address: Volusion-Hosted Email

 If you host your email with Volusion, you can create an approved-format address for domain ownership validation in one of two ways: by creating a new mailbox or by creating an alias for an existing mailbox.